 Grant funds must be spent between July 1, 2024, and June 30, 2025.

 We evaluate applications using the following criteria:

-- Involvement of teaching artists as integral to the project and participation, and reflective of student demographics when appropriate.
+- Involvement of artists and representative community partners, as appropriate to project themes and content; and

 In addition to contact information, you will be asked to submit your organization’s mission statement, an organizational history, and both an Employer Identification Number (EIN) and Unique Entity Identifier (UEI) number.